2600 Jolly RD

 "Heritage Elementary proves that, just as having an economy car will not assure top-rated gas mileage, having an efficient building design does not guarantee superior energy performance.
 It takes dedicated staff, including the school custodial staff led by Gloria Scott who ensures that only the areas needed for after school activities are heated and cooled and that school cleaning operations minimize the requirements for after hour HVAC system operation."-- Joseph Clements, Executive Director, Facility Services

-Please note: Narrative information in this profile has been provided by Fulton County Board of Education or a representative of this facility.
+Please note: Narrative information in this profile has been provided by Fulton County Schools or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.

 Year(s) Labeled (Rating):